MarvinDeddens/Reverse-AI-Mirror/README.md

 ## 📬 Want to contribute or discuss?

 Right now, Reverse A.I.
-Mirror is in an open philosophical and developmental phase.
+Mirror© is in an open philosophical and developmental phase.
 If you're curious, inspired, or want to collaborate — [open an issue](https://github.com/MarvinDeddens/Reverse-AI-Mirror/issues) or fork the repo.

 ## Interaction Model